 When your cells are starved for energy, signals get sent to the brain to eat the types of foods that will provide not only the most immediately accessible energy (carbohydrates), but the most rich energy (fat) by volume and weight.
 Ultimately, this combo, (especially if you’re not tracking macros and staying within your needs), can lead to body fat gain due to overconsumption of calories.

-Visceral fat is the fat that surrounds the important organs in the abdomen.
+Belly fat, also known as visceral fat, and is the fat that surrounds the important organs in the abdomen.
 Fat cells are not inherently “bad,” but when they pad the most important organs of our body, it can change the way those organs function – which is problematic.

+Elevated cortisol stimulates the breakdown of fat, but then that fat gets relocated to the fat cells that surround the internal organs of the abdomen.
 Cortisol basically acts like a child playing with legos: taking the neatly stacked legos from one pile and haphazardly putting them together in another.
 The legos no longer resemble a little town with buildings and skyscrapers, but rather a construction zone of half-built buildings and rubble.